ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 On your Ubuntu VM labelled **CLIENT**, configure the system to authenticate against the OpenLDAP server created in Task 4.

+1. First, confirm that you are able to resolve `ldap.cis527<your eID>.cs.ksu.edu` using `dig` on your client VM.
+If that doesn't work, you may need to set a static DNS entry to point to your Ubuntu VM labelled **SERVER** as configured in Lab 3, or add a manual entry to your [hosts file](https://www.ionos.com/digitalguide/server/configuration/hosts-file/).
-* First, make sure that you can connect to the LDAP server using TLS.
+1. Then, make sure that you can connect to the LDAP server using TLS.
 You can use `ldapwhoami -x -ZZ -h ldap.cis527<your eID>.cs.ksu.edu` and it should return `anonymous` if it works.
-* Before you configure SSSD, make a **snapshot** of this VM.
+1. Before you configure SSSD, make a **snapshot** of this VM.
 If your SSSD configuration does not work, you can restore this snapshot and try again.
-* To test your SSSD configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
+1. To test your SSSD configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
-* To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).
+1. To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).
-* Finally, **reboot the system**, and make sure you can log in graphically by choosing the "Not listed?" option on the login screen and entering your LDAP user's credentials.
+1. Finally, **reboot the system**, and make sure you can log in graphically by choosing the "Not listed?" option on the login screen and entering your LDAP user's credentials.

 #### Resources